Tuurlijk/apisnip/README.md

 - 🌈 Beautiful syntax highlighting for HTTP methods
 - 🔍 Powerful fuzzy search with weighted scoring
 - 🖱️ Click-to-select in the table view
-- ⚡ Fast navigation with Page Up/Down
+- ⚡ Fast navigation with Page Up/Down and Home keys
 - 🚀 Optimized for large API specifications
 - 🌐 Support for remote API specifications via URLs
+- 📊 Selected endpoints automatically grouped at the top

 ## 🔧 Installation